 The Contenders

-The match-up between our top two sportsbook stock contenders is unlikely to end so definitively but for the foreseeable future, it’s DraftKings (DKNG) vs. Flutter’s FanDuel.
+The match-up between our top two sportsbook stock contenders is unlikely to end so definitively as the Eagles’ romp over the Chiefs, but for the foreseeable future, it’s DraftKings (DKNG) vs. Flutter’s (FLUT) FanDuel.

-Both Flutter and DraftKings have been spending lavishly to gain market share (the “land grab phase,” as Mike Cintolo would call it), offering outsized bonuses for new users, free bets and the like, with the assumption that once they’ve laid claim to a user, they’ll be able to effectively monetize them in the years ahead.
+Both Flutter and DraftKings have been duking it out to seize market share, offering outsized bonuses for new users, free bets and the like, with the assumption that once they’ve laid claim to a user, they’ll be able to effectively monetize them in the years ahead.

-These two sportsbook stocks are likely to be the perennial favorites, and, much like the upcoming face-off between the Niners and the Chiefs, you’re probably well-served betting on either.
+These two sportsbook stocks are likely to be the perennial favorites, much like the Chiefs and Eagles.

 The Also-Rans

-None of those segments are major profit drivers for the companies, and BetMGM, which is the third-largest operator behind FanDuel and DraftKings with a 17% market share, has been losing share over the past year, although it did achieve profitability ($13 million in the most recent quarter).
+None of those segments are major profit drivers for the companies, and BetMGM, which is the third-largest operator behind FanDuel and DraftKings with an 8.1% market share, has been losing share over the past year.

 With market share harder to gain, these companies still seem to be fighting a “land grab” battle they may have already lost.

-As for the stocks, PENN is down 36% in the last year and Caesars is down 21.5% in the same period, while MGM has risen 7%.
+As for the stocks, PENN is up 1.6% in the last year and Caesars is down 7.2% in the same period, while MGM has fallen 6.7%.

 If you want a piece of the growing online sportsbook market, my bet is on the contenders; leave the also-rans on the bench.